—Ways to borrow money for your backyard addition

-Before looking at different options for a pool loan, let’s review some financing basics and what to expect.
+Before looking at different avenues for a pool loan, let’s review some financing basics and what to expect.

-- The total monthly payment—and what portion of it covers interest vs. the principal;
+- The total monthly payment (the exact dollar amount)—and what portion of it covers interest vs. the principal;

-- The terms—how long you have to repay the money;
+- The terms—how many months or years you have to repay the money;

 - The maximum amount of funding being provided; and